r-webutils/suitr/README.md

 ![](man/figures/README_figures/JhAsTc2d.png)

-`card_unicode()` converts cards into a unicode representation which means they can be printed directly into the console.
+`card_unicode()` converts cards into a Unicode representation which means they can be printed directly into the console.

 ``` r
 cat(card_unicode("Ad"))